 Bailey, GOTR El Paso: Our “why” for starting a council was to provide opportunities for members of our community to make a significant impact through volunteerism.
 We (I) only had a little initial knowledge of the program but after meeting with Girls on the Run International (GOTRI) and speaking with other Junior Leagues that support GOTR we discovered the program’s community and volunteer impact and understood why it is necessary.
 When I reviewed the programming materials and reflected on my childhood, it became evident how this initiative could have influenced my personal development.
 This reflection further affirmed the pressing need for such a program in El Paso.
 Our community is primarily Hispanic, with a median household income below $60,000.
 Young children encounter numerous challenges every day.
 The confidence and knowledge girls gain from this program can enhance their personal development and impact their friends and family, moving everyone forward together.

-Bailey (front and center in red shirt holding a baby in a pink bow), GOTR El Paso participants, coaches, and council members coming together for an all-time great group photo.
+Bailey (front and center in red shirt), GOTR El Paso participants, coaches, and council members coming together for an all-time great group photo.

 Megan, GOTR Snohomish County: My “why” for Girls on the Run began the day I nervously walked out onto the field at the elementary school where I signed up to be a 5K Buddy.
 (5K Buddies are volunteers who run/walk/roll beside GOTR participants and encourage them throughout the 5K.)
 After a series of life-altering personal events, I knew I needed a volunteer opportunity that would fill me up.
 I Googled words like “volunteering with kids,” “confidence-building,” and “uplifting girls” at a time when I needed a confidence boost and a joyful volunteer opportunity.
 In that search, I found Girls on the Run of Puget Sound and signed up to be a 5K Buddy, which immediately had me hooked.
 I signed up to coach the following season.